9 Classic Headline Templates That Consistently Get More Clicks

 The domain of headline-writing has been filled to overflowing for decades, but these three types of headlines are a solid start to grab more attention for your blog.

 Watch for articles that get the most retweets.
 Look at what makes the front page of Digg, or Reddit, or other social news aggregation sites.
-Use Topsy to see what gets shared the most from top websites like Mashable or Huffington Post or any of your other favorite websites.
+Use Topsy to see what gets shared the most from top websites.

 Watch for patterns to see what consistently does well, then write epic blog posts.

 Remember, it’s the headline that brings people in, and even huge sites like New York Times have room to improve.

 You don’t have to get it perfect right away, but you do have to work on it.